Search

 Melt 3 tablespoons of the butter in a large sauté pan over medium heat.
 Add the apples with the remaining 2 tablespoons brown sugar and ½ teaspoon cinnamon.

 Cook until the apples are very tender, about 10 to 12 minutes.
-Remove from the heat and stir in the vanilla extract.
+Remove from the heat and stir in the vanilla bean paste or vanilla extract.
 Set aside to cool while you roll out the dough.

 To make the apple cinnamon rolls: